JimLynchCodes/Front-End-Serverless-S3-CloudFront-Starters/README.md

 ## Thanks

-Thanks to Abvraham Szilagyi for writing this [post](https://medium.com/codefactory/angular2-s3-love-deploy-to-cloud-in-6-steps-3f312647a659) whichi inspired the deploy scripts in this project.
+Thanks to Abvraham Szilagyi for writing this [post](https://medium.com/codefactory/angular2-s3-love-deploy-to-cloud-in-6-steps-3f312647a659) whichi inspired the deploy scripts in this project (also it's a great guuide for setting things up in the AWS S3 console).
 Thanks!